gcharters/kabanero-dev-getting-started/README.md

 cd ~/workspace/kabanero-workshop/java-example
 ```

 Create the new project.
-This project will using the Java MicroProfile APIs defined at Eclipse and will run on the open source Open Liberty runtime running on Eclipse Open J9.
+This project will use the Java MicroProfile APIs defined at Eclipse and will run on the open source Open Liberty runtime running on Eclipse Open J9.

 ```
 appsody init workshop/java-microprofile-dev-mode